 Are you a motivated psychology major?
 Do you need to build your resume before applying to graduate school, or are you interested in immersing yourself in the research process?
 If you answered yes to any of the questions above, the Posttraumatic Growth (PTG) Lab may be a good fit for you!
 Dr. Taku’s research concentrates on the phenomenon of PTG, psychological growth that emerges as a result of struggling with a major life crisis.
 The PTG Lab is currently looking for one or two additional research assistants to begin in the Winter 2019 semester.
 November 1st is the deadline for the Winter 2019 semester applications.
 Applications for Fall 2019 semester will be open in January, 2019.

 Being a member in the PTG lab will require the student to:

-- Be an OU student, at a sophomore status, with Psychology major
+- Be an OU student, at a sophomore or junior status, with Psychology major

 - Completed or currently taking PSY 2500 (Research Design in Psychology Course)

 - Plan to take PSY 2510 (Statistics in Psychology Course) in the future

 - Dedicate 10 hours per week to lab work,

 - Enroll in Readings and Research course (4 credits) or Research Apprenticeship course (4 credits), and

 - Have effective communication skills, both verbal and written.

 This is a great opportunity to gain valuable skills in multiple areas (e.g., writing, statistics, etc.) and will allow you to work independently as well as collaboratively with the fellow lab members to enhance your research experience, so please do not feel hesitant to apply.
 We are interested in providing all psychology students with the opportunity to be a part of our lab.
 If you are interested, please contact Dr. Taku <firstname.lastname@example.org> or Velinka Marton <email@example.com>.